-A CS-RID SDSP MUST appear (i.e. present the same interface) to a Net-RID SP as a Net-RID DP.
-A CS-RID SDSP MUST appear to a Net-RID DP as a Net-RID SP.
-A CS-RID SDSP MUST NOT present a standard GCS-facing interface as if it were a Net-RID SP.
-A CS-RID SDSP MUST NOT present a standard client-facing interface as if it were a Net-RID DP.
-A CS-RID SDSP MUST present a TBD interface to a CS-RID Finder; this interface SHOULD be based upon but readily distinguishable from that between a GCS and a Net-RID SP.
+A CS-RID SDSP would appear (i.e. present the same interface) to a Net-RID SP as a Net-RID DP.
+A CS-RID SDSP can not present a standard GCS-facing interface as if it were a Net-RID SP.
+A CS-RID SDSP would present a TBD interface to a CS-RID Finder; this interface can be based upon but readily distinguishable between a GCS and a Net-RID SP.